 - Send an email to firstname.lastname@example.org at least one week in advance of your requested date.

 - Campsites are reserved on a first-come first-served basis.
 Confirmations will be provided via e-mail.

-- Camping equipment such as tents, cookware, ground tarps and ground pads are available for rent by contacting the Nature Park Ranger.
-Sleeping bags are an individual personal item and not available from the Nature Park.
+- Camping equipment, such as tents, cookware, ground tarps and ground pads, is available for rent from the Nature Park.

 $10 per night per campsite.
 Additional $5 if you are renting Nature Park tents and equipment.
 Write a check payable to "DePauw University" with memo note "Nature Park Camping."
 Give your check to the Park Ranger on duty when you check in at the campsite.
 Please contact the Park Staff when you arrive by calling our Public Safety Office at 765-658-4261 and asking to meet the Nature Park Ranger on duty.

 Check In and Out Times

 Check in with the Nature Park Ranger after 12 noon, check out by 12 noon on the following day.
 Given the unique terrain and landscape of the Park, campers must be at their campsite prior to sunset.

 Quiet hours are from 10 p.m. to 6 a.m.
 Campers may not leave the campsite area after sunset unless resources are needed at the "Welcome Center".
 Emergency services (Blue Light Emergency Phone) are available at the Welcome Center.
 Campers are also encouraged to have a cell phone for access to Park staff and emergency resources.

 Campers must clean their campsite as they leave the park.
 Trash may be removed from the site or placed in a trash dumpster.